Pregnant Women Taking Heartburn Medication May Increase Risk Of Asthma In Children, Experts Say

 Physicians will often prescribe an acid reflux medicine as a heartburn treatment, but a recent study showed that it may be linked to childhood asthma.

-Researchers, which was led by the Universities of Edinburgh and Tampere in Finland, recently analyzed eight cases involving 1.3 million children, and it was discovered that pregnant women – who take heartburn medication for acid reflux – increases the risk of their child developing asthma.
+Researchers from the Universities of Edinburgh and Tampere in Finland recently analyzed eight cases involving 1.3 million children, and it was discovered that pregnant women who take heartburn medication for acid reflux increases the risk of their child developing asthma.

 Pregnant women warned: Heartburn medication increases asthma risk for your baby https://t.co/ZWGslsmES5 pic.twitter.com/19jLvFnq5g